nicholasbus/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  * Closure is used in the console.log in the code.
+You can tell it is closure because the nested function is looking outward to its parent function for the value of `name`.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  * What is always the same is the function being returned. the only thing that can change is the value of `name` passed to the `personalDice()` function.

 c.
 What is the lexical scope of `newRoll`?
+  * The lexical scope of `newRoll` is within the nested function that is being returned from `personalDice()`.

 ### Task 3 - Stretch Goals